dpasca/portfolio/proj_easycdpromac.md

-In 1993 I worked on the Mac ("Machintosh" at the time) edition of *Easy-CD Pro*, the firsr CD burning software for the Mac.
+In 1993 I worked on the Mac ("Machintosh" at the time) edition of *Easy-CD Pro*, the first CD burning software for the Mac.

 Although by the time I've been developing in 'C' on the Mac for a while, this was the first commerical product with a relatively wide reach that I've worked on.